shesek/spark-wallet/README.md

 Spark can also be accessed using mobile and desktop apps instead of through the browser.
 See ["Mobile app (Cordova)"](#mobile-app-cordova) and ["Desktop app (Electron)"](#desktop-app-electron) for more details.
-Note that the desktop app comes bundled with the Spark server and don't require the manual server setup described here.
+Note that the desktop app comes bundled with the Spark server and doesn't require the manual server setup described here.

 See `$ spark-wallet --help` for the full list of available options (also available under ["CLI options"](#cli-options)).

-### Config file
+#### Config file

-Spark will look up configuration options in `~/.spark-wallet/config`.
+Spark reads configuration options from `~/.spark-wallet/config` (can be overridden with `--config/-C <path>`).
-The expected format is one `key=value` per line, as such:
+The expected format is one `key=value` per line, like so:

 ```ini
 ln-path=/data/lightning/testnet